Asymptotic Bounds for CO-irredundant and Irredundant Ramsey Numbers: Introduction

-A set of vertices $X\subseteq V$ in a simple graph $G(V,E)$ is irredundant if each vertex $x\in X$ is either isolated in the induced subgraph $\langle X\rangle$ or else has a private neighbor $y\in V\setminus X$ that is adjacent to $x$ and to no other vertex of $X$.
-The \emph{irredundant Ramsey number} $s(m, n)$ is the smallest $N$ such that in every red-blue coloring of the edges of the complete graph of order $N$, either the blue subgraph contains an $m$-element irredundant set or the red subgraph contains an $n$-element irredundant set.
-The \emph{mixed Ramsey number} $t(m, n)$ is the smallest $N$ for which every red-blue coloring of the edges of $K_N$ yields an $m$-element irredundant set in the blue graph or an $n$-element independent set in red graph.
-The \emph{Ramsey number} $r(m,n)$ is the smallest $N$ for which every red-blue coloring of the edges of $K_N$ yields an $m$-element independent set in the blue subgraph or an $n$-element independent set in the red subgraph.
-Clearly,
+In 1978, Cockayne, Hedetniemi, and Miller \cite{Cockayne-Hedetniemi-Miller} introduced the concept of irredundance which is relevant for dominating sets.
+A set of vertices $X\subseteq V$ in a simple graph $G(V,E)$ is \emph{irredundant} if each vertex $x\in X$ is either isolated in the induced subgraph $G[X]$ or else has a private neighbor $y\in V\setminus X$ that is adjacent to $x$ and to no other vertex of $X$.
+Farley and Schacham \cite{Farley-Schacham} defined the CO-irredundant set: given a graph $G=(V,E)$, a vertex subset $X\subseteq V$ is called \emph{CO-irredundant} if every vertex $v\in X$ either contains no neighbors in $X$ or else has a private neighbor $y\in V$ that is adjacent to $x$ and to no other vertex of $X$.
+The \emph{irredundant Ramsey number} $s(t_{1},\ldots,t_{l})$ (resp., \emph{CO-irredundant Ramsey number} $s_{\operatorname{CO}}(t_{1},\ldots,t_{l})$), is the minimum $N$ such that every $l$-coloring of the edges of the complete graph $K_{N}$ has a monochromatic $t_{i}$-element irredundant set (resp., $t_{i}$-element CO-irredundant set, say $\operatorname{COIR}_{t_{i}}$) for certain $1\leq i\leq l$.
+If $t_{1}=t_{2}=\ldots=t_{l}$, then we denote it by $s(t;l)$ (resp., $s_{\operatorname{CO}}(t;l))$).
+The definition of the \emph{Ramsey number} $r(t_{1},\ldots,t_{l})$ differs from $s(t_{1},\ldots,t_{l})$ in that the $t_{i}$-element irredundant set is replaced by a $t_{i}$-element independent set.
+The \emph{mixed Ramsey number} $t(m, n)$ is the smallest $N$ for which every red-blue coloring of the edges of $K_N$ yields an $m$-element irredundant set in the blue subgraph or an $n$-element independent set in the red subgraph.
+Note that each independent set is an irredundant set, and each irredundant set is a $\operatorname{CO}$-irredundant set.
+Consequently, it follows that

-Exact values for $s(3,n)$ are known for $n\leq 8$.
-Chen, Hattingh, and Rousseau \cite{chen1993} showed an upper bound for $t(3,n)$, and we will improve this bound in this paper.
-Also, this bound is the upper bound for $s(3,n)$.